awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 Enable fine\-grained access control using the console, AWS CLI, or configuration API\.
 For steps, see [Creating and managing Amazon OpenSearch Service domains](createupdatedomains.md)\.

 Fine\-grained access control requires OpenSearch or Elasticsearch 6\.7 or later\.
 It also requires HTTPS for all traffic to the domain, [Encryption of data at rest](encryption-at-rest.md), and [node\-to\-node encryption](ntn.md)\.
+Depending on how you configure the advanced features of fine\-grained access control, additional processing of your requests may require compute and memory resources on individual data nodes\.
 After you enable fine\-grained access control, you can't disable it\.

 ### Enabling fine\-grained access control on existing domains<a name="fgac-enabling-existing"></a>